Focus on Africa: Kenya finance minister charged in dam scandal

-He has been charged with 27 others, and Kenya’s Director of Public Prosecution, Noordin Haji, described the group as a “well-choreographed corruption syndicate which “inflated project costs with no regard for procurement laws and which paid billions of shillings for services not rendered”.
+He has been charged along with 27 others.
+Kenya’s Director of Public Prosecution, Noordin Haji, described the group as a “well-choreographed corruption syndicate which “inflated project costs with no regard for procurement laws and which paid billions of shillings for services not rendered”.

 “What started in 2015 as a mega-project to change the lives of Elgeyo Marakwet County residents and parts of the North Rift turned out to be a cash cow," groans the Nairobi-based Standard newspaper.
 The initial cost of the project, of 397 million euros, was inflated to 544 million euros.